Danjong of Joseon

-Danjong (18 August 1441 – 17 November 1457 (Note: Gregorian calendar dates)), personal name Yi Hong-wi, was the sixth monarch of the Joseon dynasty of Korea.
-He succeeded his father King Munjong in 1452, but was forced to abdicate by his uncle, Grand Prince Suyang (future King Sejo) in 1455.
-Two years later, he was put to death after a period of exile to Yeongwol.
+Danjong (18 August 1441 – 16 November 1457), (Note: In the Korean calendar (lunisolar), he was born on the 23rd day of the 7th lunar month and died on the 21st day of the 10th lunar month.) personal name Yi Hong-wi, was the sixth monarch of Joseon.
+He ascended to the throne at the age of 11, upon the death of his sickly father, King Munjong.
+Three years later, he was forced to abdicate by his uncle, Grand Prince Suyang (King Sejo), and was subsequently put to death after having been demoted to princely rank and exiled.

 Biography

 The future Danjong was born during the reign of his grandfather, King Sejong.
-His mother, Crown Princess Consort Gwon (posthumously honored as Queen Hyeondeok), didn't recover after giving birth and died the next day.
-He had one older sister, Princess Gyeonghye, and one older half-sister, Princess Gyeongsuk.
+His mother, Crown Princess Gwon (posthumously Queen Hyeondeok), didn't recover after giving birth and died the next day.
+He had one elder sister, Princess Gyeonghye, and one elder half-sister, Princess Gyeongsuk.

-In 1452, Yi Hong-wi succeeded his father, King Munjong, at the age of 12.
-Since he was too young to rule, the governing of the country fell to Chief State Councillor Hwangbo In, and Left State Councillor General Kim Chongsŏ, along with Princess Gyeonghye acting as his guardian.
+In 1452, Yi Hong-wi succeeded his father, King Munjong.
+Since he was too young to rule, the governing of the country fell to Chief State Councilor Hwangbo In, and Left State Councilor General Kim Chongsŏ, along with Princess Gyeonghye acting as his guardian.

-In 1453, this government was overthrown in a coup d'état led by his uncle, Grand Prince Suyang (posthumously called King Sejo), who persuaded a number of scholars and officials who had served in the court of Sejong the Great to support his claim to the throne.
-Hwangbo In and Kim Chongsŏ were captured and killed in front of the gate of Gyeongbokgung.
+In 1453, this government was overthrown in a coup d'état led by his uncle, Grand Prince Suyang (posthumously King Sejo), who persuaded a number of scholars and officials who had served in the court of Sejong the Great to support his claim to the throne.
+Hwangbo In and Kim Chongsŏ were killed in front of the gate of Gyeongbokgung.

-In late January 1454, the 14 years-old king married the 15 years-old daughter of Song Hyeon-su, Lady Song the Yeosan Song clan (later known as Queen Jeongsun).
-In 1455, he was forced to abdicate and became the King Emeritus of Joseon while his wife became Queen Dowager Uideok.
+In late January 1454, the 14-year-old king married the 15-year-old daughter of Song Hyeon-su of the Yeosan Song clan (later known as Queen Jeongsun).
+In 1455, he was forced to abdicate and became the king emeritus while his wife became Queen Dowager Uideok.

 The following year, six court officials attempted to restore him to power, but their plot was discovered and they were immediately executed.
-Yi Hong-wi was later demoted to Prince Nosan (Nosan Gun; 노산군, 魯山君) and exiled to Yeongwol.
-His wife was also kicked out of the palace after losing her status as queen dowager and being demoted to Princess Consort Nosan (Nosan Gunbuin; 노산군부인).
+Yi Hong-wi was later demoted to Prince Nosan (노산군) and exiled to Cheongnyeongpo, Yeongwol.
+His wife was also sent out of the palace after losing her status as queen dowager and being demoted to princess consort.

 Initially, Sejo was hesitant to execute Danjong and showed mercy despite the attempted coup.
-However, he began perceiving that Danjong would present a continuing threat to his rule, Sejo accepted the advice of the court and ordered that his nephew be disposed of.
+However, beginning to perceive that Danjong would present a continuing threat to his rule, Sejo accepted the advice of the court and ordered that his nephew be disposed of.
 In November 1457, he was put to death.